Roland-Rosier/pxvirt-proxmox-lxc-builder/README.md

 # Tofu (open source port of Terraform) configuration to build a various Pxvirt / Proxmox lxc images

-The container images provided by [Pxvirt](https://github.com/jiangcuo/pxvirt/tree/pxvirt) at [https://download.lierfang.com/pxcloud/pxvirt/lxcs/](https://download.lierfang.com/pxcloud/pxvirt/lxcs/) are not that recenti (as of 2025/08/23, they were from 2023).
+The container images provided by [Pxvirt](https://github.com/jiangcuo/pxvirt/tree/pxvirt) at [https://download.lierfang.com/pxcloud/pxvirt/lxcs/](https://download.lierfang.com/pxcloud/pxvirt/lxcs/) are not that recent (as of 2025/08/23, they were from 2023).

 The container images provided through the ARM Pimox scripts at [https://pimox-scripts.vercel.app/scripts](https://pimox-scripts.vercel.app/scripts) e.g. for Debian [https://api.github.com/repos/asylumexp/debian-ifupdown2-lxc/releases/latest](https://api.github.com/repos/asylumexp/debian-ifupdown2-lxc/releases/latest) are also not that recent (as of 2025/08/23, they were from 2024/06/07).